tomkp/react-split-pane/README.md

 Please include tests and/or update the examples if possible.

-I've been working on an updated version of this library - if you'd like to get involved in any way please ping me a message.
+I'm working on an updated version of this library, and looking for help: https://github.com/tomkp/react-split-pane/pull/240

 Thanks, Tom